Policies and Procedures

 Nothing in the above recommendations about how to proceed if a student believes that he/she is a victim of harassment should be viewed as a prerequisite to the student making a report of what he/she believes to be harassing behavior.
 Suspected harassing actions by others should be reported immediately to the System Administrator, irrespective of whether the student has followed the above recommendations for reporting suspected harassment.

-2. PROHIBITED ACTIVITIES
+- PROHIBITED ACTIVITIES

-1. Vandalism of computer equipment. b.
+Prohibited activities involving the Network include, but are not limited to, the following:- Vandalism of computer equipment. b.
 Tampering with hardware or software. c.
 Unauthorized use of someone else’s account folders or passwords. d.
 Sending/receiving messages with someone else’s name on it with the intent to deceive, to defraud, or to misrepresent the person whose name is used. e.
 Removing or breaking network cables or damaging hardware. f.
 Using Law School resources in any manner that violates local, state or federal law.
 System Administrators may be bound to report prohibited activities constituting suspected criminal behavior to law enforcement authorities.

-3. ACCESSING INAPPROPRIATE MATERIAL
+- ACCESSING INAPPROPRIATE MATERIAL

 Students must not access, download, or transfer any material that is inappropriate and/or inconsistent with the educational mission of the Law School.